Renault Scenic review

 The Scenic’s suspension has been tuned for comfort rather than agility, and it does a pretty good job of soaking up bumps and remaining calm most of the time.

-Even so, whether you’re in Eco, Comfort or Sport drive mode, the steering is always fairly light.
-In an ideal world, we’d like a little more resistance, but it is at least accurate, allowing you to place the front end exactly where you want it.
+You can adjust the weight of the steering by switching between the various driving modes but even in Sport mode the steering is fairly light.
+In an ideal world we’d like a little more resistance but it is at least accurate, allowing you to place the nose of the car where you want it.

-That said, the Scenic isn’t really the kind of car you’ll be taking for a weekend blast, and with plenty of body lean when cornering and moderate levels of grip, it’s best to drive it at a relaxed pace.
-At a cruise, road noise is kept to a minimum, but there is a fair degree of buffeting from the door mirrors.
+That said, the Scenic isn’t really the kind of car you’ll be taking for a weekend blast, and with plenty of body lean when cornering and moderate levels of grip, it’s best enjoyed at a relaxed pace.
+When you accelerate hard out of corners, there's noticeable torque steer (a phenomenon that causes the steering wheel to tug left or right in your hand unexpectedly).
+That's because, unlike most of its rivals, the Scenic has front-wheel drive rather than rear-wheel drive.

-At low speeds, the brakes take some getting used to, partly due to the regenerative braking.
-There’s a spongy, inconsistent feel to the brake pedal, which often makes it difficult to come to a stop smoothly, particularly when driving around town.
-Thankfully, it’s less noticeable when stopping from higher speeds.
-The EV6 has a much firmer, more consistent pedal regardless of conditions.
+The worst thing about the way the Scenic drives is its brake pedal.
+Due to poor tuning of the regenerative braking system there’s a spongy, inconsistent feel to the pedal, which makes it difficult to come to a stop smoothly, especially when driving around town.
+The EV6 and Model Y have much firmer, more consistent pedals that inspire more confidence.

 Renault Scenic E-Tech rear cornering